 - How many hours do you expect them to work?

 - What personality type would fit well with your internal culture?

 - What personality type would match this role?
 (Hint: an introvert would not fit in a sales role long-term)

 2. Create the job posting

 You don’t need to get fancy with your job posting, we used a simple google doc to lay out exactly who we’re looking for.
-We even created a template to make it faster for each new hire as many of the company information stays the same.
+We even created a template to make it faster for each new hire as much of the company information stays the same.

 Contents of job posting:

 - Fun opening

 - What this new hire will need to do

 - Who they need to be (characteristics you’re looking for)